 Elevation: 11,736 ft

 Climbing and access information for this peak is on Page 253 of the book.
 Derek Percoski and Dave Pahlas have provided the additional route information found below.
 Updated August 2019

 Pegasus Peak sits east of Surprise Valley and north of Standhope Peak.
-It is the northernmost peak on a rugged ridge line that includes two other 11ers, Andromeda and Altair.
+It is the northernmost peak on a rugged ridge line that includes two other 11ers, Andromeda and Altair Peak.
 Rick Baugher and Chuck Ferguson made the first ascent of Pegasus Peak in 1994.
 USGS Standhope Peak

 Dave’s route traverses the peak.
 His trip report is linked below.
 Dave describes the actual climb as follows:

 “As we made our way up the valley, Pegasus Peak came into view and the East Ridge looked like a nice direct route to the summit.
 We continued on until we were next to Big Black Dome (on our left) then veered to the right and headed up the small valley northeast of Pegasus Peak.
 Once at about 9,900 feet, we climbed the talus to the south and made our way up to a scenic shelf lake for a snack.
 From here, we eyed a couple lines to gain the ridge.
 We had ice ax and crampons, but I was suspicious that the snow would be too soft.
 Up we went to the base of the snowfields.
 The snow wasn’t bad, but the adjacent rock seemed stable, so we elected to take a dry route to the ridge.
 The rest of the climb was a walk-up.
 We set a steady pace and made it to the summit by 12:30PM.”